An American Read more [...]

 - Various parks are named in her honor, including Sacajawea Memorial Area, at Lemhi Pass, the Mount Sacagawea at Fremont County, Wyoming, and the Sacagawea Heritage Trail in Tri-Cities, Washington.

-- Statues of her are placed throughout the US, including Bismarck, North Dakota, St. Louis, Missouri, Wind River Indian Reservation, Portland, Oregon, and the US Capitol in Washington, DC.
+- Statues of her are placed throughout the US, including Salmon, Idaho, Bismarck, North Dakota, St. Louis, Missouri, Wind River Indian Reservation, Portland, Oregon, and the US Capitol in Washington, DC.

 More About Her Legacy